By Staff Writer

-Nurses are the backbone of the healthcare industry.
-With people living longer than ever before, the demand for skilled nursing professionals continues to grow.
-Thousands of students each year choose to earn an associate degree in nursing (ADN) and pursue a nursing career.
+Nurses are the healthcare industry's backbone.
+With people living longer than ever, the demand for skilled nursing professionals continues to grow.
+Every year, thousands of students choose to earn an associate degree in nursing (ADN) and pursue a nursing career.
 Online associate degree in nursing programs are ideal for many individuals because they are flexible and allow students to balance coursework with their busy lives.

-Whether you are a young adult entering the job market for the first time or a working professional ready for a career change, nursing may be a good field to consider.
-The Bureau of Labor Statistics projects 15% job growth for registered nurses from 2016 to 2026, which is much higher than the national average for all occupations.
-However, competition for jobs is also growing; candidates with an ADN or a bachelor of science in nursing (BSN) have an edge over individuals without a college degree.
+Whether you are entering the job market for the first time or a working professional ready for a career change, nursing may be a good field to consider.
+The Bureau of Labor Statistics projects a 12% job growth rate for registered nurses from 2018 to 2028, which is much higher than the national average for all occupations.
+However, competition for jobs is also growing, and candidates with an ADN or a bachelor of science in nursing (BSN) boast an edge over individuals without a college degree.

-An online associate degree in nursing provides students with practical experience, preparing them for entry-level positions in a variety of healthcare settings.
-Programs typically take two years to complete, although part-time students take longer.
-All degree candidates must pass the National Council Licensure Exam (NCLEX-RN) to practice as a registered nurse.
+An online associate degree in nursing provides students with practical experience, preparing candidates for entry-level positions in a variety of healthcare settings.
+Programs typically take two years of full-time study to complete.
+All degree candidates must pass the National Council Licensure Exam (NCLEX-RN) to practice as registered nurses.
 ADN-credentialed nurses who want to increase their job prospects and earning potential can enroll in a BSN program to earn their bachelor's degree in 18-24 months.

-Many colleges and universities offer ADN online programs.
-In these programs, students can work on assignments and complete degree requirements at their own pace.
-Distance learners also save time and money by not commuting to campus; however, they must still travel to healthcare facilities to complete supervised clinical rotations.
+Many colleges and universities offer self-paced ADN online programs.
+While distance learners save time and money by not commuting to campus, they must still travel to healthcare facilities to complete supervised clinical rotations.
 Before making a final decision about where to go to school, prospective students should verify that their chosen online associate nursing program is regionally or programmatically accredited.

 Questions to Ask Before Applying to an Online ADN Program

-As with any degree program, students pursuing an online associate degree in nursing should research program offerings before applying.
+As with any degree, students pursuing an online associate degree in nursing should research program offerings before applying.
 Nursing is a challenging but rewarding career, and earning an associate degree in nursing online requires discipline and commitment.
-There are many programs to choose from; finding the best one for you can seem daunting!
-A good first step is to ask yourself the questions below.
+Finding the best program for you can feel less daunting if you ask yourself the questions below.

 Is an Online ADN the Right Choice for Me?